vladonv/far2l-deb/README.md

 misc - all sorts of auxiliary scripts, mostly outdated

-portable - the tty version of far2l, packaged with all the libraries into one executable file, useful on shared hosting
+portable - the tty version of far2l, packaged with all the libraries into one executable file, useful on shared hostings.
+There is a limitation: no support for SMB protocol in NetRocks, everything else is the same as in the default far2l build.

 themes - themes for far2l UI